jjdv/frame-server/README.md

 ###  4.1. <a name='Referencedirectoriesandfiledirectoryresolution'></a>Reference directories and file/directory resolution
 Frame Server uses two reference directories:
-- serverRootDir - the server starting point in the file resolution process.
+- rootDir - the server starting point in the file resolution process.
 Defaults to CWD when starting the server.
 - siteRootDir - where the site files to be served are located.
-Defaults to serverRootDir + '/dist'
+Defaults to rootDir + '/dist'

-Both serverRootDir and siteRootDir can be overwritten in the `server.config.js`.
+Both rootDir and siteRootDir can be overwritten in the `server.config.js`.

 Any other files and directories specified in the server configuration file can be provided relative to one of these reference directories or as an absolute path.
 See the description of a specific parameter to make sure which reference directory is used for that parameter.